EricaLFHernandez/bloc-apprentice-workbook/assessment-reviews/module-1/module-1-review.md

 ### Questions

 1. What is a function?
 What are they used for?
+  Functions contain code that is run when called.
+Functions are used to perform a task when needed without needing to re-write the same code.
 2. What is the difference between `==` and `===`?
+  `==` checks for loose equality.
+It attempts to convert both values to the same type before comparing.
+  `===` checks for strict equality.
+Both values must be exactly the same in order to return true.
+For example:
+  `5 == '5'` returns true.
+  `5 === '5'` returns false.

 3. What is the difference between global and local scope variables?
+  Global scope variables can be accessed anywhere inside of the code.
+Local scope variables are declared inside of a function and can only be accessed within that function.
 4. What is a boolean value?
+  A boolean value is either true or false.
 5. What is an array?
+  An array is a variable that can be divided into sections to store multiple values.

 ### Exercises